 At Cygnet, our motto is “Use IT as an Enabler.”
 We strive to work on the bleeding edge of software product development, combining technologies, development approaches and innovation to build products that add real value to the lives of the end users.

-Over the years, we have seen that the most successful products are the ones that begin with a focus on the end users – their problems, their familiarity with using technology, their task requirements, behavior, and more.
-With this approach, the emphasis shifts from traditional engineering execution practices to focus on people, processes and communication.
+Over the years, we have seen that the most successful products are the ones that begin with a focus on the end users – their problems, their familiarity with using technology, their task requirements,

 Here are seven things to keep in mind when you are working on building products that can excite your users.